IngCampos/Escuela_PHP_JQuery/README.md

 docker-compose up
 ```

-Note: The next steps can be automated by running
+Note: You can run the last command in the background with `docker-compose up -d`.

+Now you have all the environment ready, for the next commands you need to be inside of the app container with:

 ```
-sh ./install.sh
+docker-compose exec app /bin/bash
 ```

 Then install the PHP packages.

 ```
-docker-compose exec app composer install
+composer install
 ```

 Finally generate the database and fill it with testing data:

 ```
+vendor/bin/phinx migrate
-docker-compose exec app vendor/bin/phinx migrate docker-compose exec app vendor/bin/phinx seed:run
+vendor/bin/phinx seed:run
 ```

-And now you have all the environment, the nginx server is in the port 8000 (e.g http://127.0.0.1:8000/).
+And now you have all the environment in the port 8000.

+Note: Use `exit` command to exit from the container, `docker-compose down` to delete the containers and `docker volume rm php-school-rollcall_mysql` to delete the database volume.

 ---